StefanTerdell/Tweach/ReadMe.md

 This mostly seems to happen when mapping private properties.
 If you absolutely need to do this, try using the Tweach-attribute on the members you need to map.

+## I keep getting angry error messages!
+I've noticed these popping up, especially when Tweach tries to access meshes that aren't read enabled.
+The sollution is once again in the settings.
+Try disabling mapping of private properties.

+## How do I change the settings?
+The settings are standard bools on the TweachMain-script in the root of the Tweach prefab.
+Either change them before hand or get the component and set them from the activation script.

 ## What does Tweach mean?
 Touch Tweak ^^